vishalicious213/5.5-Sprint-Challenge-Applied-Javascript-v2/README.md

 1. What is the DOM?

+The Document Object Model is a language-agnostic programming interface that features an object-oriented representation of a web page which can be modified by scripting languages such as JavaScript.

 2. What is an event?

+Any user interaction with a web page is an event.

 3. What is an event listener?

+Code (usually a function) that waits for an event (user interaction) to occur.
+It then starts a response to the event (usually another function).

 4. Why would we convert a NodeList into an Array?

+To manipulate a copy of the data from the NodeList, because the NodeList is an array-like-object, not a true array, so it doesn't have all of the methods that a true array has.

 5. What is a component?

+In other languages, its stand-alone code that can be used by other code for a given purpose.
+In JavaScript, its more of a concept than a codified part of the language.
+It combines HTML, CSS and JS to perform a specific task.
+Its essentially a function, like everything else in JS.

 ### Git Set up